Built-in Compute Functions

 and (default 1.0).Notes

 These built-ins are the first production-facing layer of Morpheus Compute.
-They are intentionally designed so that later Phala worker profiles can replace the internal implementation with real external ZKP / FHE engines while preserving the API surface.
+They are intentionally designed so that later Oracle runtime profiles can replace the internal implementation with real external ZKP / FHE engines while preserving the API surface.